Target Field station: 2009 station

 Metro Transit's first new Siemens S70, #201, arrives at a 2012 unveiling to the news media at the 2009 platforms at Target Field station.
 It bears Green Line signage, though this was months before the Green Line opened.

-The station was opened in 2009 to serve Northstar Commuter Rail and the Hiawatha Line, now METRO Blue Line.
+The station was opened in 2009 to serve the Northstar Line and the Hiawatha Line, now METRO Blue Line.
 The light rail line was extended from its existing terminus at Warehouse District / Hennepin Avenue to serve the new station.
 This was the first time for Minneapolis regaining access to passenger rail for 31 years.
+The Northstar Line was terminated on January 4, 2026.

 The Minnesota Twins pledged $2.6 million for its construction.

 2014 addition

 The 2014 addition was designed by New York-based Perkins Eastman, to provide additional platform space for both METRO Green and Blue Lines, as well as provide community gathering space.
 The additional platform is referred to as Platform 2, while the original platform became Platform 1.